 YouTube recommends that you upload an 800 x 800 pixel image as your channel icon, so that it renders well on high-definition devices.

 3. Link to your YouTube channel from your website

 You likely already link to your other social media profiles like Facebook, LinkedIn, and Twitter on your website.

 Make sure that you also link to your YouTube channel, and make sure that you encourage your website visitors to visit your channel, where appropriate.

 4. Use a welcome video

-Youtube gives you the option to use a video to welcome unsubscribed users to your channel.
-(This doesn’t show for people who have already subscribed to your channel if they’re logged in to Youtube or Google.)
+YouTube gives you the option to use a video to welcome non-subscribed users to your channel.
+(This doesn’t show for people who have already subscribed to your channel, if they’re logged in to YouTube or Google.)